 If you have hiked to Stuðlagil Canyon, or even if you haven’t, you might fancy a dip in a hot spring.

 These are all over Iceland.
 Some are man-made, like the Blue Lagoon, which uses water heated by pushing water deep into the earth, and some occur naturally, where hot water works its way to the surface naturally.
-Vök Baths, near the town of Egilsstaðir, is one of the latter.
-The pools are basically a cordoned off section of Urriðavatn lake: an area that has long had hot water seeping into it from the ground.
+Vök Baths, near the town of Egilsstaðir, is one of the latter and is one of the best hot springs in Iceland.
+The pools are basically a cordoned-off section of Urriðavatn Lake: an area that has long had hot water seeping into it from the ground.

-I considered Borgarfjörður Eystri, which is known for having a big puffin population in summer.
-However, the detour there is quite time-consuming (2 hour round trip from Egilsstaðir), and my time was tight as I needed to get back to Reykjavik by a certain day (to see the volcano erupting!).
+I considered Borgarfjörður Eystri, which is known for having a big puffin population in summer – it is one of the best places to see Puffins in Iceland.
+However, the detour there is quite time-consuming (2-hour round trip from Egilsstaðir), and my time was tight as I needed to get back to Reykjavik by a certain day (to do my scenic flight over Iceland and to see the volcano erupting!).

 So in the end I chose to visit Seyðisfjörður, which is also possibly the most picturesque town in East Iceland.
 Seyðisfjörður is a fishing town and also a stop for cruise ships, so its docks dominate the seafront.
-However, it has a very pretty sky blue church and a rainbow-painted path leading up to it.
-When I went it was stage to some influencers taking photos for ages!
+However, it has a very pretty sky-blue church and a rainbow-painted path leading up to it.
+When I went it was the stage for some influencers taking photos for ages!
 There are some good food options here, too – I had a hearty meal at El Grillo.

 As well as Seyðisfjörður, I stopped briefly in Fjarðabyggð and passed through several other towns along the coast.
 What struck me about all the fjord towns was how functional they are, as well as being cute: there are both pretty churches and industrial docks and boats.